Henuka12/AuraFlow-Study/README.md

 VITE_FIREBASE_APP_ID=...
 ```

-> The app runs without Firebase (comments panel will be inactive), but you will see console warnings without valid credentials.
+> The app runs without Firebase credentials (all features except comments will work), but you will see console warnings and the comments panel will be inactive.

 ### 4. Run in development mode